umair-akbar/google-apps-script-snippets/README.md

  cropSheetByData(sheet);
 ```
 ### flushAndSleep(milliseconds)
-Give your table to cool down.
+Give your tables to cool down.
 Don't use with loops
 ```javascript
 function flushAndSleep(milliseconds){
   SpreadsheetApp.flush();